The video below briefly outlines the content of the Mobile Learning module:

 Orly Sela and Tamar Zaafran from Oranim Academic College

 Mobile learning (ML)is defined as: "the processes (both personal and public) of coming to know through exploration and conversation across multiple contexts among people and interactive technologies “ (Sharples et al., 2007, p.4).
 Therefore, the main objective of ML is to provide the learner with the ability to learn anywhere and at any time.
-It is more than just the access to content and the communication with others.
+It is more than just access to content and communication with others.
 It is about the mobility of the learner.
-In respect, via ML the learner is encouraged to be active through exploration, conversation and interaction across multiple social and content contexts.
+Via ML, the learner is encouraged to be active through exploration, conversation, and interaction across multiple social and content contexts.

-The ML module aims to foster the use of new pedagogic in teaching and learning processes in higher education by:
+The ML module aims to foster the use of new pedagogies in teaching and learning processes in higher education by:

 - Exposing the faculty to mobile learning theory and different frameworks.